45G/shadowsocks-libev/README.md

 The following apps have been ported:
  * ss-redir (transparent proxifier)
+ * ss-local (SOCKS 5 to SOCKS 105 translator)
  * ss-server (proxy)

-The other apps (ss-local etc.) still speak the shadowsocks protocol and WILL NOT interoperate with ss-server.
+The other apps (ss-nat etc.) still speak the shadowsocks protocol and WILL NOT interoperate with ss-server.

 ## Differences from the SOCKSv6 draft